-On Egoroff's theorems on finite monotone non-additive measure space Jun Li ,1 Department of Applied Mathematics, Southeast University, Si Pai Lou 2, Nanjing 210096, People's Republic of China Masami Yasuda Department of Mathematics & Informatics, Faculty of Science, Chiba University, Chiba 263-8522, Japan Abstract In this note, we give four versions of Egoroff's theorem in non-additive measure theory by using the condition (E), the pseudo-condition (E) of set function and the duality relations between the conditions.
-These conditions offered are not only sufficient but also necessary for the four kinds of Egoroff's theorem respectively.
-Keywords: Non-additive measure; Condition (E); Pseudo-condition (E); Egoroff's theorem 1 Introduction Egoroff's theorem is one of the most important theorem in classical measure theory.
-It is stated that almost everywhere convergence implies almost uniform convergence on a finite measure space ([1]).
-The researches on the theorem in non-additive measure theory were made by Wang and Klir ([12]), Li ([3,4]), Li and Yasuda ([2,5,7]), and Murofushi $et\ al.([10])$.
+www.elsevier.com/locate/fss On Egoroff's theorems on finite monotone non-additive measure space $\stackrel{\sim}{\sim}$ Jun Lia,\,1, Masami Yasudab aDepartment of Applied Mathematics, College of Science, Communication University of China, Beijing 100024, People's Republic of China bDepartment of Mathematics & Informatics, Faculty of Science, Chiba University, Chiba 263-8522, Japan Received 18 May 2004; received in revised form 17 January 2005; accepted 18 January 2005 Available online 2 March 2005 Abstract In this note, we give four versions of Egoroff's theorem in non-additive measure theory by using condition (E), the pseudo-condition (E) of set function and the duality relations between the conditions.
+These conditions offered are not only sufficient but also necessary for the four kinds of Egoroff's theorems. © 2005 Elsevier B.V.
+All rights reserved.
+Keywords: Non-additive measure; Condition (E); Pseudo-condition (E); Egoroff's theorem 1.
+Introduction Egoroff's theorem is one of the most important theorem in classical measure theory.
+It is stated that almost everywhere convergence implies almost uniform convergence on a finite measure space [1].
+The researches on the theorem in non-additive measure theory were made by Wang and Klir [12], Li [2,3], Li and Yasuda [5-7], and Murofushi et al. [10].
 These results faithfully contribute to non-additive measure theory.
-In [4] Li introduced the concept of condition (E) of set function and proved an essential result: a necessary ^{} This work was partially supported by the NSFC Grant No.10371017.
+In [3] Li introduced the concept of condition (E) of set function and proved an essential result: a necessary and sufficient condition that Egoroff's theorem remains valid for monotone set function is that the monotone set function fulfils condition (E).
+In [10] Murofushi et al. defined the concept of Egoroff $^{\diamond}$ This work was partially supported by the NSFC Grant No.10371017.

+\ Corresponding author.
+Tel.:/fax: +86 25 83792396.

-^{} Corresponding author.
-Tel./fax: +86-25-83792396 Email addresses: lijun@seu.edu.cn (Jun Li), yasuda@math.s.chiba-u.ac.jp (Masami Yasuda).
-1 The author was supported by the China Scholarship Council.
+E-mail addresses: lijun@seu.edu.cn (J. Li), yasuda@math.s.chiba-u.ac.jp (M. Yasuda).

+&lt;sup>1 Supported by the China Scholarship Council.